 Bacom or Vacon is one of the deadliest martial arts in the world.
 This Peruvian martial art was developed in the streets of Lima for the development of the Peruvian Military.

-A Bacom practitioner is capable of injuring the opponents within a short span of time.
+A Bacom practitioner is capable of injuring opponents within a short period.
 It also entails the use of hidden weapons and powerful punches.
 Though it is a combination of Jiu-Jitsu and street fighting techniques.

 The vicious nature of this discipline is what makes it different from the other martial arts.
 However, this combat style is intended to inflict as much suffering on the opponent as possible to become too much for the opponent to endure.